-Now that you know who your audience is, you need to clearly establish the messaging that you’ll put in front of them.
+Now that you know who your audience is, you need to clearly establish what messaging you want to put in front of them.
 Also, when your target market receives that message, what should they think, feel, want, and do?
 Are you asking them to take an action?

-If you already have brand guidelines be sure to include them here (or direct stakeholders on where to find them).
-Following brand guidelines ensures the tone and voice of your messaging matches that of your overall brand (if that’s the intention).
+If you already have brand guidelines be sure to include them in your creative brief, or direct stakeholders on where to find them.
+Following brand guidelines ensures the tone and voice of your messaging matches that of your overall brand, and keeps your messaging consistent across marketing initiatives.

-If you don’t have brand guidelines already established, work with the right team members to put together some information about the tone and voice that this particular project should follow.
+If you don’t have established brand guidelines, work with the right team members to put together some information about the tone and voice that this particular project should follow.
 Think of your message as a person.
 It should have a voice (a personality) and a tone (a mood or attitude).

 Messaging and tone: We want to empower our audience to be creators and use Apollo Enterprises’ new product as part of their most valued suite of tools.
 We should celebrate the target audience for working with their hands and make them feel proud of their creations.

-Since your team’s work will produce some sort of creative asset (or many), this part of your brief should describe what those assets, or deliverables, are.
+Since your team’s work will produce some sort of creative asset (or many), this part of your brief should describe what those assets and deliverables are.
 For example, if you’re creating an advertisement, the final deliverable would be the actual ad.
 Make sure you specify asset requirements such as dimensions, number of versions, and design elements.

 Assets and deliverables: Three different advertisements, each with a different tagline and image (one version for each of the following sizes: 250x250, 728x90, 120x600).